robrwo/perl-HTTP-CSPHeader/README.md

 If you do not need the nonce, then you might consider using [Mojolicious::Plugin::CSPHeader](https://metacpan.org/pod/Mojolicious%3A%3APlugin%3A%3ACSPHeader).

+# SECURITY CONSIDERATIONS

+If this is used in a forked environment, the object should not be initialised before forking if nonces are used.
+Otherwise the nonces may be shared between forks.

 # SUPPORT FOR OLDER PERL VERSIONS

 This module requires Perl v5.14 or later.